-The undisturbed land of the former Lo Kingdom is surrounded by caves, extraordinary rock formations, and a desert landscape.
+Caves, extraordinary rock formations, and a desert landscape surround the unaltered land of the former Lo Kingdom.
 This place is truly like no other place on Earth.
 It is a dry, desolate land, yet full of character.
 From desert caves to snowy peaks to pockets of green oases, the landscapes seem surreal.
 Local people carry out the traditional practices of Tibetan Buddhism and live very simple lives.
-The area has not yet been overcome by the forces of modernization.
+The forces of modernization have not yet overcome the area.

-CNN Best Travel Destination in 2023 " Upper Mustang Valley Nepal"
+New York Times 52 Must-Go Travel Destination in 2024: " Upper Mustang Valley, Nepal"

 - The historic city of Lo Manthang is filled with monasteries and structures designed in a traditional Tibetan manner.

 - Hindus and Buddhists revere the Kali Gandaki Gorge, one of the world's deepest canyons and a holy place.